UDL-TF/Clusters/README.md

 - Kubernetes cluster (v1.25+) with appropriate RBAC permissions
 - Flux CD v2 installed and configured on target clusters
-- Access to UDL's OCI registry for Helm charts
+- Access to the organization's OCI registry (or equivalent) for Helm charts
 - Git access to the Clusters repository
 - `kubectl` CLI tool for manual operations (optional)